teamed/teamed.io/html/index.md

 and [TechnoPark Corp.](http://www.technoparkcorp.com) in 2014.
 We're based in Sunnyvale, CA. We develop server-side and web apps, mostly in Java, Ruby and C++.
+We use eXtremely Distributed Software Development ([XDSD](http://www.xdsd.org)) methodology in all our projects.

 ## How We Work